Hanoi

 From the Old Quarter, it will take about 15 minutes to travel by car or motorbike.
 Its convenient location draws both local and foreign tourists to come enjoying the tranquil beauty of West Lake, tasting the popular Ho Tay ice cream and admiring the ancient architecture of Quan Thanh Temple and Tran Quoc Pagoda.

 If you’re seeking a quiet moment to admire the Eastern culture and history, Quan Thanh Temple is an ideal destination.
-It’s conveniently located and surrounded by a number of other exciting sightseeings.
+It’s conveniently located and surrounded by a number of other exciting sightseeing.
 Come and experience this age-old temple in the heart of Hanoi yourself.

 Share: